vesaakerman/easy-fedora-to-bag/docs/index.md

      -v, --version             Show version of this program

     trailing arguments:
       transformation (required)   The type of transformation used.
-Only 'simple' is implemented yet.
+Possible values: simple, thematische-collectie.

 EXAMPLES
 --------